truongpham1999/Auctions/README.md

 2. Navigate to the project directory.
 3. Run the following command to start the Django server:
    + python manage.py runserver
-4. Access the application at `localhost:8000` in your web browser.